dcorney/dcorney.github.io/_posts/2022-12-09-inevitable-gpt3-post.md

 My verdict:

 Here we have a model trained in textual language trying to do some maths, which is quite impressive.
 It correctly stating that 50 - 10 = 40, suggesting that there's a lot more to ChatGPT than just a direct interface to a GPT3 text-generating model[^3].
 The maths is OK but the reasoning is totally wrong, showing again that it has no real-world understanding of inflation.
-Inflation means "how much prices have risen by in the last 12 months", so inflation rising from 10% to 50% means it has increasd by 40 percentage points but it was never equal to 40%.
+Inflation means "how much prices have risen in the last 12 months," so inflation rising from 10% to 50% means it has increased by 40 percentage points but it was never equal to 40%.
 Still, at least it's not telling me there's an error in my sentence any more.

 Prompt: